-Your Dade Transfer Switch Source
+Your Miami Transfer Switch Source

 A transfer switch is a means of transferring an electrical circuit between two different power sources.
-The most common use of transfer switches among our Dade customers is to switch the power load for their home to their personal generators during a blackout, and then back to the utility grid when power is restored.
+The most common use of transfer switches among our Miami customers is to switch the power load for their home to their personal generators during a blackout, and then back to the utility grid when power is restored.
 Some transfer switches are manually operated (Manual Transfer Switch, or MTS) which means they require someone to physically flip a switch to change power sources.
 Others work automatically (Automatic Transfer Switch, or ATS) by sensing when one source has lost power and switching to the backup.

 Automatic Transfer Switches (ATS)